-As you’re unwell, no money will be incoming and what was a dream lifestyle can become a nightmare.
+As you’re unwell, no money will be incoming, and what was a dream lifestyle can become a nightmare.

 Lack of work and income

-As a freelancer/contractor there will be a time when work will dry up, and you need to be prepared for this because if you don’t, there’s a chance that you will lose everything that you’ve built while working remotely.
+As a freelancer/contractor, there will be a time when work will dry up, and you need to be prepared for this because if you don’t, there’s a chance that you will lose everything that you’ve built while working remotely.

-Don’t focus on the one client, make sure you plan in time to network and secure the next project, so you can jump from one to the next.
+Don’t focus on one client; make sure you plan in time to network and secure the next project so that you can jump from one to the next.

-It sounds crazy planning for unexpected circumstances but things happen without warning.
+It sounds crazy planning for unexpected circumstances, but things happen without warning.
 Rainstorms could flood your accommodation, ruining your laptop and hard-drive full of work projects.